FCC chairman to step down, handing GOP a majority

 WASHINGTON U.S. Federal Communications Commission Chairman Tom Wheeler plans to step down on Jan.
 20, he said on Thursday, a move expected to hand Republicans a 2-1 majority on the panel when Donald Trump takes office as president.

-Wheeler could have temporarily kept the commission at 2-2 until Trump named a new member who needs to be confirmed by the Senate.
+Wheeler could have kept the commission at 2-2 until Trump names a new member who needs to be confirmed by the Senate.
 Last week, two Republican FCC commissioners said the Trump administration should quickly reverse many significant policies set by the telecommunications and cable regulatory body under Democratic President Barack Obama.

 Unless the U.S. Senate reconfirms Democratic Commissioner Jessica Rosenworcel, she will have to leave at end of the month.
-Trump will get to select the next chairman.
+Senate Democrats on Thursday held out the possibility that Republicans could put her back on the FCC next year.

+With the departures of Wheeler and Rosenworcel, the only remaining Democrat on the panel would be Mignon Clyburn, whose term does not expire until June 2017.

 Wheeler, a former cable TV and mobile phone industry lobbyist, repeatedly clashed with companies during his tenure at the FCC, especially over the 2015 order to reclassify broadband internet service providers under a section of communications law that treats them more like public utilities and subjects them to stricter regulation as part of the commission's "net neutrality" rules.